CodeMyAss/chaos/README.md

 #### But why Lua?

-1. It's so small of a language that I can literally just throw it entire source code right into this project.
+1. It's so small of a language that I can literally just throw its entire source code right into this project.
 2. It's super fast.
 Like, way fast.
 For serious.
 3. It's a really simple language.
 And simplicity is my favorite thing